Chiragh Jalta Raha: Music

 The film's music was composed by Nihal Abdulah.
 The lyrics were taken from the poetry of Mirza Ghalib, Mir Taqi Mir, Jigar Moradabadi, Mahir ul Qadri, Ameer Khusro, and Fazal Ahmad Karim Fazli.
 Among the playback singers were Iqbal Bano, Noor Jehan, Kajjan Begum, M. Kaleem, and Shabana.
 The Indian playback singer Talat Mehmood also vocalized 3 songs for the film.
+Mehmood sung "Kuch hua hasil na ab tak" and "Mushkil nikla dil ka sambhalna" for the film.

 Release and box office

 Chiragh Jalta Raha was released on 9 March 1962.
 It was premiered by Fatima Jinnah, who was the chief guest in the opening ceremony held at Nishat cinema, Karachi.
 The film received positive reviews from the critics and was crowned as a silver jubilee hit.

 Legacy

 It was listed among a few films such as Jago Hua Savera, Aur Bhi Gham Hain and Humsafar, all of which deal with some themes in a purposeful manner.
 In 2017, it was included among the unforgettable and daring Pakistani films in an article by Daily Times.